Transgender HIV/AIDS Prevention Program: Findings

 The findings of the questionnaires done before, during, and two months after the workshop revealed that the workshops were successful, as there was an increase in relevant knowledge towards HIV/AIDS prevention among the Transgender population.
 There was an initial increase in positive attitudes among participants, however over time this diminished.
 The evaluation showed an improvement of community and social support for participants because of the program.
 The questionnaires failed to show that there was a decrease in unsafe sexual and needle practices.

 The focus group evaluation unveiled the issues of understanding HIV/AIDS in the transgender community.
 The evaluation showed that there was an increase in awareness and personal significance which encouraged personal protection.
 It also brought to light that the risk for HIV/AIDS was behaviour based rather than based on an individual's sexual partner or orientation.
 It also exposed personal vulnerabilities which allowed people to develop personal prevention plans to change their risk behaviours.

 Findings of the program brought new methods to better education prevention methods.
 The major method was to have stronger community involvement in the transgender community; specifically targeting "drag queens//female impersonators, transgender hustlers, prostitutes, and post-sex-reassigned transsexuals."
 Another method was to integrate HIV/AIDS prevention into education regarding sex, gender and sexuality.
 Furthermore, another method that was suggested in order to minimize the rate of infection was to create brochures specifically for transgender HIV/AIDS prevention.
 Lastly, the program found it very important to make health professionals aware of the issue of HIV/AIDS within the transgender community and the specific emotional and social aspects that greatly target this minority population in the process.

-Conclusion

-Results from the program unveiled multiple issues, concerns, solutions and new found knowledge of transgender people living with HIV/AIDS.
-There were three main concerns regarding HIV/AIDS within the transgender community at this time.
-The first concern was HIV/AIDS equating to stigmatization and shame.
-As one of the registrants said, the stigma that existed during this time made the participant feel "dirty… [and like]... a lower minority than most minorities" (19).
-Another concern was that HIV/AIDS would interfere with individuals seeking sex reassignment surgery.
-The final concern was that health professionals lacked transgender sensitivity.

-The first part of the workshop focused on the impact of HIV/AIDS, and included a panel of transgender persons living with HIV/AIDS.
-The second part focused on eroticizing safer sex and risk reduction in the use of injection paraphernalia.
-Sharing needs to inject hormones or silicone was addressed as a special risk.
-The final part of the workshop focused on personal and community empowerment.